LiteLDev/LeviLamina/docs/main/contents/developer_guides/create_your_first_mod.md

 ```shell
 xmake
 ```

+!!! tip
+    You can also install the [XMake extension](https://marketplace.visualstudio.com/items?itemName=tboox.xmake-vscode) to make building and generating `compile_commands.json` more convenient.
+By the way, before using the XMake extension to generate `compile_commands.json`, you need to set **Compile Commands Directory** in the extension settings to `"."` so that `clangd` can detect it.

 !!! failure
     Build failed?
 Try upgrading Visual Studio 2022, MSVC, and Windows SDK.
 Remember, be sure to upgrade to the latest version.